RE:QUESTA space for resources to help RE teachers and their students explore the Christian faith

-Why are miracles so important to Christians?
+Why are they so important to Christians?

 The Gospels describe 35 miracles that Jesus performed.
 Over half of these 35 stories are about Jesus healing sick people.
 Others describe Jesus casting out demons from people.
 On three occasions, Jesus brought dead people back to life.
-The rest of the stories show Jesus' power over things - changing water into wine, feeding a great crowd with very little food, walking on water, calming a storm.
+The rest of the stories show Jesus' power over things - changing water into wine, feeding over 5000 people with very little food, and calming a storm.

 ‘Jesus did many other things as well.
 If every one of them were written down, I suppose that even the whole world would not have room for the books that would be written.’
 John 20:30

 These miracles are important for Christians.
 The gospel writers included them to help people believe that Jesus was more than just a man.
 But they are also there to help show people what God is like – what He cares about, what He chooses to do for people - and to show what He wants people to do in response.
-For Christians, miracles are recorded to show that God is at work in His world then and today, and to encourage people to believe in God for themselves.
+For Christians, miracles are recorded to show that God is at work in His world - then and today - and to encourage people to believe in God for themselves.